SiriusBYT/Flashcord/README.md

 @import url("https://raw.githubusercontent.com/SiriusBYT/flashcord/main/src/main.css");
 ```
 ## 🔥 Installing SID:
+### ⛔WARNING: Flashcord SID is in a completely different universe right now!!
+It is transitionning to Flashcord Beta which is heavily unfinished and doesn't have every feature that Alpha has!
+Do NOT use SID right now unless you have to due to the severe performance issues.

 ⚠️ You cannot decide if you wanna update or not with Flashcord SID, it updates as soon as your client fetches for Flashcord's code.
 To switch to Flashcord SID, please **Paste the Following Line** into your **Quick CSS** and then click on **"Apply Changes"**
 ```